erikedin/Nona.jl/ISSUES.md

 - Move non-Niancat-game related functionality to other modules
     + Word can be moved out
     + Dictionaries could probably be moved as well
-- Create a simple REPL instead of using the Julia REPL
 - Create a simpler Hamming-distance game as well
 - Code comments and documentation